Low-kappa dielectric: Low-κ materials

 In integrated circuits, and CMOS devices, silicon dioxide can readily be formed on surfaces of Si through thermal oxidation, and can further be deposited on the surfaces of conductors using chemical vapor deposition or various other thin film fabrication methods.
 Due to the wide range of methods that can be used to cheaply form silicon dioxide layers, this material is used conventionally as the baseline to which other low permittivity dielectrics are compared.
-The relative dielectric constant of SiO_{2}, the insulating material still used in silicon chips, is 3.9.
-This number is the ratio of the permittivity of SiO_{2} divided by permittivity of vacuum, εSiO_{2}/ε_{0}, where ε_{0} = 8.854×10^{−6} pF/μm.
+The relative dielectric constant of SiO_{2}, the insulating material still used in silicon chips, is κ = 3.9.
+This number is the ratio of the permittivity of SiO_{2} divided by permittivity of vacuum, εSiO_{2}/ε_{0}, where ε_{0} = 8.854e-6 pF/μm.
 There are many materials with lower relative dielectric constants but few of them can be suitably integrated into a manufacturing process.
 Development efforts have focused primarily on the following classes of materials: